Our guiding principles:

 Where can I found out more about LDHB?

-- Please visit our website at https://ldhoabinh.org/.
+- Please email us: firstname.lastname@example.org or visit our website at https://ldhoabinh.org/.
 We share our guiding principles and provide an overview of our Troop Community.

 How do I know which group my child should join?